plains203/sentrifarm/OperationalConcept.md

 The modern farmer is more and more reliant on agricultural science and data analysis, with the family farm having to be run like a business.
 It is no longer sufficient to rely on rule of thumb, simple experience or heirloom methods to remain competitive and effective as operating costs increase, labour becomes scarcer, drought more common and conditions more variable.

-To this end, being able to monitor and record measurements from a wide variety of sensors over a wide geographical area presents a great opportunity to further enhance farming methods, by finding better answers to questions such as:
-* what crop should I plant in that paddock this time?
-* should I rest that paddock?
-* when should I sow?
-* when should I apply fertiliser?
-* when should I reap?
-* how has the performance of a particular crop trended under particular conditions over the last 5 years?
-* what $$$ return will I get if I plant these crops over this area?

 ## Problem: *Should I reap or should I wait?* - confirming localised weather conditions prior to reaping

 To remain safe a farmer must rely on more than official weather forecasts: